jlevy/the-art-of-command-line/README.md

 ```sh
 mkdir empty && rsync -r --delete empty/ some-dir && rmdir some-dir
 ```
+Also use `rsync` instead of `scp`, so that after network interruption you resume the file transfer rather than restarting from scratch.

 - Use `shuf` to shuffle or select random lines from a file.